joergschultzelutter/mpad/README.md

 ## Program specifics

 - Very low cpu/traffic footprint thanks to APRS filters and local data caches.
-- Pretty printing; whenever it is necessary to send more than one APRS message (e.g. when the text exceeds the APRS msg len), the program tries to split the text in a readable way.
-Instead of 'hard cutting' the message after the 67th character, MPAD tries to keep the information groups intact.
-This means that for temperature information, for example, the data is not split into multiple messages where, for example, the first temperature digit is in message 1 and the second is in message 2.
+- Pretty printing of APRS messages.
+Rather than splitting up the content after a max message len of 67 bytes, the program tries to split the text in a readable way.
 - Human-friendly parser that supports both keyword and non-keyword commands
+- Auto-detection of the user's system of units.
+Callsigns from the USA, Liberia and Myanmar receive their data in imperial format, while for the rest of the world the metric system is preset.
+This auto-setting can be overriden with a separate keyword.
 - Supports APRS msg acknowledgments, beacons, etc. Also tries to extract APRS msg IDs from APRS messages that do not conform to APRS standards
 - Automatic detection of incoming duplicate / delayed APRS message requests